input-output-hk/plutus-pioneer-program/docs/lectures/lecture-07/lesson-05/README.md

-# Lesson 7.5: Marlowe Starter Kit: 0.
-Preliminaries
+# Lesson 7.4: Marlowe Starter Kit Preliminaries

-Welcome to Lesson 7.5!
+Welcome to Lesson 7.4!
 In this lesson, you'll learn how to create signing keys and fund addresses for use with the Marlowe Starter kit.

 {% embed url="https://youtu.be/hGBmj9ZrYHs" %}